awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ## Create a serverless workflow by using Step functions

-To define a workflow that sends notifications over multiple channels by using AWS Step Functions, you create an Amazon States Language (JSON-based) document to define your state machine.
+To define a workflow that sends notifications over multiple channels by using Step Functions, you create an Amazon States Language (JSON-based) document to define your state machine.
 An Amazon States Language document describes each step.
-After you define the document, AWS Step Functions provides a visual representation of the workflow.
+After you define the document, Step Functions provides a visual representation of the workflow.
 The following figure shows a visual representation of the workflow.

 ![AWS Tracking Application](images/workflowmodelA.png)